kavyachel/mappy/README.md

 └── AlertProvider (toast context)
 ```

-The trickiest part was wiring React and Mapbox together.
-Mapbox event handlers get registered once on mount, but they need access to the latest React state — so I store callback props in refs that get updated each render.
-That way I'm not tearing down and rebuilding Mapbox listeners constantly, but the closures still have fresh values.

-Popup creation was another area that got messy fast.
-Clicking a marker and clicking a pin in the sidebar both need to open the same popup, fly to it, and wire up a close handler that flies back to the user's location.
-I pulled that into a `showPinPopup` helper inside the Map component, which cut out about 40 lines of duplication.

-For keeping the map in sync after mutations, I tried to keep it simple.
-When you create or edit a pin, closing the form sets `selectedLocation` back to `null`, and the Map already has an effect that reloads pins when that happens — so there's no extra refresh logic needed.
-Deleting is the one case where I need an explicit nudge (a `refreshKey` counter) since the form isn't involved.

-All buttons share one of three base classes (`btn-primary`, `btn-secondary`, `btn-icon`) defined in `App.css`, with component-level overrides only where needed.
-This avoids the thing where every component slowly drifts into its own button style.
+- **The Mapbox-React Bridge**: Mapbox event handlers are tricky because they don't naturally "see" React state updates.
+To solve this, I used Refs to store callback props.
+This allows the map listeners to stay mounted (efficient) while still accessing the freshest state (accurate).
+- **Unified Popup Logic**: Opening a pin happens from two places: the Sidebar and the Map.
+To avoid 40+ lines of redundant code, I created a showPinPopup helper inside the Map component.
+It handles the "fly-to" animation, opening the popup, and the "fly-back" logic when closed.
+- **State Syncing**: I kept the data flow "lazy" to avoid complex refresh logic:
+  * Creates/Edits: Closing the form resets the location, which automatically triggers a pin reload.
+  * Deletions: Uses a simple refreshKey (counter) to force a quick update when a pin is removed.

 ### Backend

-Flask + SQLAlchemy + SQLite.
-The API is one blueprint with standard REST endpoints.
+- **Flask + SQLAlchemy + SQLite**: The API is one blueprint with standard REST endpoints.
 I didn't add a service layer or repository pattern — the route handlers just talk directly to the models, which is the right level of abstraction for two tables.

-Caching uses Flask-Caching with an in-memory dict.
-Viewport query cache keys are rounded to 3 decimal places (~111m), so nearby pans usually hit cache.
+- **Caching uses Flask-Caching with an in-memory dict**: Viewport query cache keys are rounded to 3 decimal places (~111m), so nearby pans usually hit cache.
 Any write clears the whole cache.
 It's a blunt strategy, but with a single-process SQLite backend there's no real benefit to doing anything smarter.

-Tags are stored as a JSON string on the Pin row rather than in a normalized join table.
+- **Serialized Tag Storage**: Tags are stored as a JSON string on the Pin row rather than in a normalized join table.
 That means tag filtering uses `LIKE '%"tagname"%'` which won't scale to millions of rows, but it avoids the complexity of a many-to-many relationship for what's essentially just a label.
 A `normalize_tags` helper handles backwards compatibility with an older format where tags were just strings instead of objects.

 ## API